jculvey/roboto/README.md

 Roboto
 =====

-Roboto is a crawler for nodejs.

-You can use roboto to create crawlers that do things like:
+Roboto is a node.js crawler framework that you can use to do things like:
   - crawl documents in an intranet for search indexing.
   - scrape a website for data aggregation.
   - crawl an app to check for broken links.
   - general purpose crawling of the web.
+  - much more!

 ## Installation